pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[The Wire] is a treatise on the end of the American Empire and who we are as a people, what we've come to, and why we can no longer solve or even seriously address our own problems."
 --David Simon

+"We have a saying, my people: Don’t kill if you can wound, don’t wound if you can subdue, don’t subdue if you can pacify, and don’t raise your hand at all until you’ve first extended it."
+--Gail Simone

 "Eccentricity is not, as dull people would have us believe, a form of madness.
 It is often a kind of innocent pride, and the man of genius and the aristocrat are frequently regarded as eccentrics because genius and aristocrat are entirely unafraid of and uninfluenced by the opinions and vagaries of the crowd."
 --Edith Sitwell